Inserting data#

 First you’ll need to authenticate with the instance.

-To insert data from a data.csv file into a table called my_table, creating that table if it does not exist:
+To insert data from a data.csv file into a table called my_table in the data database:

 You can also pipe data into standard input: